Washington Post Magazine Story Selected for Best American Travel Writing!

 My piece on Tammy Neblock-Beirne, MD, took honorable mention in the profile category.
 Tammy has volunteered her surgical skills in countries such as India, Guatemala, and Uganda, and she is one of the founders of One Global Village, which runs a school at a clinic in the tiny village of Dagabo, Mali.

-I’ll be featuring Tammy in the 650,000 Hours podcast, which will debut this summer.
-To sign up for my monthly 650,000 Hours newsletter, which covers travel, living your best life, and giving back, go here.
+I’ll be featuring Tammy in the 650,000 Hours podcast, which will debut soon.
+To sign up for my monthly 650,000 Hours newsletter, which covers travel, living your best life, giving back, and maximizing your 650,000 hours of life, go here.